logo.svg

 She is grateful to be part of a team God is using to raise up vulnerable children so that they can reach the purposes they were created for.
 She counts it a privilege to serve alongside a wonderful team that advocates for the rights of children so passionately.
 For Elly, seeing families reunited and children going home to their forever families is an indescribable joy.

-Elly is married to Paul Muchiru and together they have two children, Nasha and Jesse.
+Elly is married to Paul Muchiru and together they have four children.

 “Not to us but to God be the glory!”